 scenery of the Shenandoah Valley along the Allegheny Mountains which are

 the western edge of the Valley.
 You return to Winchester and after a short drive you arrive at you evening's accommodations in Strasburg.
-It is a delightful place to simply stroll through the surrounding historic neighborhood to view the period architecture.
-Strasburg also has numerous antique stores, a large antique emporium, several museums, and a cavern to browse and explore.
+It is a delightful place to simply stroll through the surrounding historic neighborhood and to view the period architecture.
+Strasburg also has numerous antique stores, a large antique emporium and several museums.
 Close the evening with a relaxing dinner.

 Today you will bike from Strasburg to Middletown past two Civil War Battlefields to Round Hill then along the Shenandoah River and back to Strasburg.
 This ride is approximately 38 miles taking you through rural areas of the Shenandoah Valley between the Massanutten Mountain and the Allegheny Mountains.
-After a leisurely drive to Woodstock and your accommodations on the Shenandoah River enjoy dinner in one of several local restaurants.
+At ride's end and after a leisurely drive to Woodstock you will be at your accommodations on the Shenandoah River and hat evening you can enjoy dinner in one of several local restaurants.

-After breakfast you bike from Woodstock on a ride of 38 miles that follows gently rolling country roads through fields and farms with spectacular views of the Valley and mountain ranges on both sides to Edinburg.
-Leaving Edinburg you will follow the North Fork of the Shenandoah River to Mt Jackson where you can take a short detour across
+After breakfast you bike south from Woodstock on a ride of 38 miles that follows gently rolling country roads through fields and farms with spectacular views of the Valley and mountain ranges on both sides.
+First arriving in Edinburg you then follow the North Fork of the Shenandoah River to Mt Jackson where you can take a short detour across

 the Meems Bottom Wooden